Thermodynamic Cost of Regeneration in a Quantum Stirling Cycle: Regenerative Quantum Stirling Cycle

 The final step is to incorporate the term $W_{\mathrm{cost}}$ into the cycle formulation.
 There is no general recipe for how this should be done~\cite{cangemi2024,gardas2015,thomas2018,guff2019,abah2017}.
 In quantum cycle analyses that involve system–quantum reservoir interactions, thermodynamic cost terms associated with creating or maintaining non-equilibrium states/correlations enter the thermodynamic equations in different ways, in order to show that the efficiency always remains bounded by the Carnot limit~\cite{cangemi2024,gardas2015,thomas2018}.
 Similarly, in studies of shortcuts to quantum adiabaticity, the so-called “cost of the shortcut” is typically introduced as a term that reduces the output work~\cite{guff2019} or as an additional energy input~\cite{abah2017}.
 Such \textit{ad hoc} incorporations usually depend on the specific role that the cost term is intended to play.

-In the present case, if the cost is treated purely as an energetic input and the cycle efficiency is defined as a benefit-to-input ratio, then $W_{\mathrm{cost}}$ must be counted as part of the input energy~\cite{soufy2025,abah2017}.
-Accordingly, we define a modified efficiency for the regenerative quantum Stirling cycle as the work produced per unit total resource consumption, which can be written as
+In standard thermodynamics, cycle efficiency is defined as the ratio of useful energy output to total energy input.
+Here, the regeneration cost, $W_{\mathrm{cost}}$, acts as external work supplied to make regeneration feasible at the $T_h$ level.
+When this cost is treated purely as an energetic input, it must be explicitly included in the total input energy~\cite{soufy2025,abah2017}.
+Accordingly, we define a modified efficiency for the regenerative quantum Stirling cycle as the net work produced per unit of total resource consumption, which can be expressed as:

-Here $Q_h$ is given in Eq.~(\ref{qin}) and $W_{\mathrm{cost}} = |Q_2|\,((T_h - T_c)/T_c)$.
-This modified efficiency definition constitutes a central result of the present study.
-In particular, it will be applied to two previously studied examples of regenerative Stirling cycles which were reported to operate beyond the Carnot efficiency~\cite{huang2014}, in order to reassess their performance within a thermodynamically consistent framework.